salvapatuel/a32nx/docs/a320-simvars.md

     - Bool
     - Indicates if the SET HOLD SPEED message is shown on the PFD

+- A32NX_PFD_LINEAR_DEVIATION_ACTIVE
+    - Bool
+    - Indicates if the linear deviation is shown on the PFD

+- A32NX_PFD_LINEAR_DEVIATION
+    - Feet
+    - Indicates the current linear deviation shown on the PFD

+- A32NX_PFD_VERTICAL_PROFILE_LATCHED
+    - Boolean
+    - Indicates whether to show the latch symbol on the PFD with the deviation indicator

+- L:A32NX_PFD_SHOW_SPEED_MARGINS
+    - Boolean
+    - Indicates whether speed margins are shown on the PFD in DES mode.

+- L:A32NX_PFD_UPPER_SPEED_MARGIN
+    - Knots
+    - Indicates the speed for the upper speed margin limit in DES mode

+- L:A32NX_PFD_LOWER_SPEED_MARGIN
+    - Knots
+    - Indicates the speed for the lower speed margin limit in DES mode

 - A32NX_ISIS_LS_ACTIVE
 	- Bool
 	- Indicates whether LS scales are shown on the ISIS